pingcap/talent-plan/rust/projects/networking/project.md

 started with one engine, is killed, then restarted with a different engine.
 This case can only result in an error, and you need to figure out how to detect the case to report the error.
 The test `cli_wrong_engine` reflects this scenario.

+Be sure you pass the tests before submitting Part 6, you should run `cargo test` and pass all the tests in our project.

 ## Part 7: Benchmarking